bluekvirus/Stage.js/implementation/HOWTO.md

     });
 })(Application);
 ```
-Note that we've used a meta-event programming concept here through `view:render-data` to eliminate the need of handling data through *Model/Collection*. the next section will contain detailed explanation on this subject.
+By using an event `view:render-data`, we eliminate the need of handling data rendering through *Model/Collection* in a view.
+Note that we've used a meta-event programming concept here.
+The next section will contain detailed explanation on this topic in the **Events** subsection.
+You do *NOT* need to implement the listener for this event unless you want the data rendering process to be different.

+Data returned should be in the [JSON](http://json.org/) format and with `Content-Type: application/json` in its response headers.
+An JSON Array will be converted into a *Collection* before given to the view, Object into a *Model*.
+You can trigger `view:render-data` whenever you want to change the underlying model and collection in a view instance.
+The `reset`, `change`, `add` and `remove` events are listened by the view and it will re-render accordingly.

 ####Step 5.
 Adding UI/UX
-UI is a set of interface elements for the user to click/interact through to perform desired tasks.
+UI is a set of interface elements for the user to click/interact through when performing desired tasks.
 Without these click-ables, your web application will just be a static page.
-UX stands for user experience, it is not just about look'n'feel but also transitions/animations that links between interactions.
+UX stands for user experience, it is not just about look'n'feel but also transitions/animations that links between interactions and state change.
 UI/UX are hard to design, without a clear think-through over the purposes and targeted user tasks, it can be a total chaos...
 Make sure you have had your plan/sketch test-driven by targeted audience/friends or colleagues before implementation.
+Employ the *Goal-Directed Design* technique as much as you can.

 To implement your design is, however, very easy.
 We have enhanced *Marionette.View* thus its sub-classes (*ItemView, Layout, CollectionView and CompositeView*) with opt-in abilities, you can use them while adding user interactions and view transitions to the application.

-Though you can add any transition to any view, it is recommended to add interactions only to *Regional*s or *Marionette.Layout* in general so the event delegation can be efficient.
+Though you can add any transition to any view, it is recommended to add interaction listeners only to parent (or outer most) view in general so the event delegation can be efficient.

 #####Effect
-Any *Marionette.View* can have an `effect` configure to control the effect through which it will shown on a region:
+Any *Marionette.xView* can have an `effect` configure to control the effect through which it will be shown on a region:
 ```
 //myRegionalA.js or any Marionette.xView
 (function(app) {